Fedegán: Leading the Colombian Dairy Industry

 Significant Events

-In recent years, Fedegán has been actively lobbying for better economic conditions for dairy farmers, participating in government dialogues, and implementing strategic plans to enhance milk production and distribution.
-It continues to navigate the complexities of Colombia's landscape, dealing with both economic and political challenges.
+In recent years, Fedegán has actively lobbied for improved economic conditions for dairy farmers, participated in government dialogues, and implemented strategic plans to boost milk production and distribution.
+The organization continues to navigate Colombia's complex economic and political landscape.

 Future Plans